 #4 Electrical Outlet Is Always On

-If the power outlet is always on, it’s likely that there is a short circuit in the electrical box.
+If the power outlet is always on, it’s likely that there is a short circuit in the electrical box or there is no internet(if your electrical outlet functions on internet).
 One way to find out if this is the case is by plugging something else into the outlet.
 If the power outlet lights up and other items don’t, then you can be sure that there is a short circuit.
 In order to fix this problem, you will need to remove any splices or connections from the electrical box and tighten them back up with a connector tool.

 #5 No Power to a Socket or a Light